 With the main export product, cocoa, already benefitting from zero duties under the EU's normal tariffs, only a limited share of EU imports from Sao Tome and Principe is eligible for EBA preferences.
 Nevertheless, eligible imports have strongly increased since 2017.
 The preference utilisation rate also steadily increased from just above 50% in 2015 to more than 90% since 2020.
 This also applies to the main EBA-eligible export category, edible oils.

 The preferential access to the EU market granted by the EBA scheme is not bound to the ratification of international conventions.
-Sao Tome and Principe have ratified 14 out of 15 core conventions on the protection of human rights and labour standards.
-Additionally, Sao Tome and Principe have ratified 7 conventions on the protection of the environment and 4 good governance conventions.
+Nevertheless, Sao Tome and Principe has a high level of ratification of international conventions.
+The country has ratified 14 out of 15 fundamental conventions on human rights and labour standards listed in the GSP Regulation, as well as 11 out of the 12 conventions on environmental protection and good governance.

 Access all info about EU-São Tomé and Príncipe relations on the International Partnerships website.